Lemoncode/svelte-workshop/05-context/README.md

 + export { default as UserInfoProvider } from "./user-info.provider.svelte";
 ```

-- And we can use it on our app component:
+- And we can just set our context on top of our app component:

 _./src/App.svelte_